Sunnyvale, California: Mass shooting

 On February 16, 1988, Richard Farley shot 11 people, killing seven of them, at his former employer ESL Incorporated in north Sunnyvale, across Borregas Avenue from Atari.
 The 1993 made-for-television film I Can Make You Love Me starring Brooke Shields and Richard Thomas was based on the event.

 Folklore

 A long-standing legend of Sunnyvale is of a ghost that haunts the town's Toys 'R' Us store (now REI).
 A purported psychic, Sylvia Browne, claimed to have made contact with the ghost on the 1980 TV show That's Incredible! and named him Johnny Johnson.
 This story was also explored in a 1991 episode of Haunted Lives: True Ghost Stories.
-Browne stated that he had been a Swedish preacher who worked as a farm hand in the orchard where the toy store now stands and that he bled to death from an accidental, self-inflicted axe injury to his leg.
+Browne said he had been a Swedish preacher who worked as a farmhand in the orchard where the toy store now stands and that he bled to death from an accidental, self-inflicted axe injury to his leg.